radareorg/radare.org/gsoc/2018/tasks.md

 You can help the project by completing microtasks:

-* Add a panel for VTables ([#275](https://github.com/radareorg/cutter/issues/275)): VTables are often useful when reversing object oriented applications (C++ mainly).
-Having a panel to view the VTables would be useful.

 * Add a panel for getting headers information ([#253](https://github.com/radareorg/cutter/issues/253)): Cutter doesn't have any panel to view the header information for the current file.
 Those information most of the time useful to check and it would be nice to have this implemented in Cutter.

 * Show manpage/description for given import ([#247](https://github.com/radareorg/cutter/issues/247)): Checking manually every manpage on internet can be time consuming.
 Having this feature in Cutter can save a lot of time for users.